 The company takes a short-form approach to news—you won’t find any long investigative pieces or in-depth analysis.
 It simply takes the biggest headlines for each day and breaks them down into digestible chunks of two to three minutes.

 Once you’ve selected your favorite categories and locales, Newsy will keep lining up the short videos for you to watch.
 It gives you a “lean-back” TV watching experience that’s often sorely lacking in the world of cord-cutting.

-4. Haystack TV
+3. Haystack TV

-Haystack uses big data to provide a personalized headline news channel.
+Haystack uses big data to provide a personalized free news channel.
 Yes, you can add your own preferences within the app, but the company has a more expansive algorithm that determines which videos it should show you.